Upper Dublin Township, Pennsylvania: Transportation

 As of 2018 there were 131.11 mi of public roads in Upper Dublin Township, of which 3.70 mi were maintained by the Pennsylvania Turnpike Commission (PTC), 23.79 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 103.62 mi were maintained by the township.

 Numbered routes serving Upper Dublin Township include PA 63 (Welsh Road, which forms the northeast border), PA 152 (Limekiln Pike), I-276 (Pennsylvania Turnpike), and PA 309 (Fort Washington Expressway).
 I-276 and PA 309 meet at the Fort Washington Interchange.
 I-276 also has a westbound cashless tolling slip ramp in Upper Dublin Township connecting with Virginia Drive east of PA 309.
 Other important roads include Bethlehem Pike, Butler Pike, Morris Road, Norristown Road, and Susquehanna Road.

 The Lansdale/Doylestown Line of SEPTA Regional Rail passes through Upper Dublin Township, but has no stops within the township.
 The nearest stops are the Fort Washington station in Whitemarsh Township, Oreland station in Springfield, and the Ambler station in Borough of Ambler.
-SEPTA provides bus service to Upper Dublin Township along Route 80, which runs a limited stop weekday route through the township between the Olney Transportation Center in North Philadelphia and the Horsham business parks; Route 94, which passes through the western part of the township near Fort Washington on its route between Chestnut Hill and the Montgomery Mall; Route 95, which passes through the western part of the township near Fort Washington on its route between Gulph Mills and Willow Grove; Route 201, which provides weekday service between the Fort Washington business parks and the Fort Washington station; and Route 310, which serves the eastern portion of the township along its route between the Willow Grove Park Mall and the Horsham business parks.
+SEPTA provides bus service to Upper Dublin Township along Route 94, which passes through the western part of the township near Fort Washington on its route between Chestnut Hill and the Montgomery Mall; Route 95, which passes through the western part of the township near Fort Washington on its route between Gulph Mills and Willow Grove; Route 201, which provides weekday service between the Fort Washington business parks and the Fort Washington station; and Route 310, which serves the eastern portion of the township along its route between the Willow Grove Park Mall and the Horsham business parks.

 Norfolk Southern Railway's Morrisville Line freight railroad line passes through Upper Dublin Township, running parallel to the south of the Pennsylvania Turnpike.